A Microlocal Approach to Renormalization in Stochastic PDEs: General Framework

-In view of Definition \ref{Def: pointwise algebra} we can cover inductively all cases, hence proving the sought after statement . \end{proof} \begin{remark}[Parabolic Case] This lemma holds true also in the parabolic case, the only difference being that in Equation \eqref{Eq: sd bound in the pointwise algebra} we must use the effective dimension of $M=\mathbb{R}\times\Sigma$, {\it cf.} Remark \ref{Rmk: weighted scaling degree}, \emph{i.e.}, the thesis becomes
+In view of Definition \ref{Def: pointwise algebra} we can cover inductively all cases, hence proving the sought statement. \end{proof} \begin{remark}[Parabolic Case] This lemma holds true also in the parabolic case, mutatis mutandis. \end{remark}